opendatanz/nzgoal-se/README.md

 ## What next?
 The draft policy has now undergone a legal review and some minor amendments.
 The May 2016 revised version of NZGOAL-SE is available to view [view here](https://www.ict.govt.nz/assets/Uploads/Documents/NZGOAL-Software-Extension-Revision-May-2016.pdf).

-Next step is for the policy to be submitted for review by relevant government agencies before finally going to the Minister and before a Cabinet Committee meeting.
+Next step is for the policy to be submitted for review by relevant government agencies before finally going to the Minister for final approval.
+Once approved, the NZGOAL section of ict.govt.nz will be updated with the extension for software licensing.

 Email [opendata@linz.govt.nz](mailto:opendata@linz.govt.nz) if you have any questions.